laughinging/yaes/README.md

 As for a real world application, it is possible to intergrate other tasks.

 ## Test
-Tests are implemented for most of the units.
-Check ```test_*.py``` files for details.
+Tests are implemented for most of the units - whether the unit returns correct result or raise proper error.
 Briefly, I have checked the following cases.

 frontend
+ * valid email address?

- * invalid email address - rejcted immediately before add to the task queue
+    * No - rejcted immediately before add to the task queue
+    * Yes - add to task queue ?
+        * Yes - return job id
+        * No - raise server error

 backend
+ * redis server working?

- * redis server fails - raise server error
+    * No - raise server error
+    * Yes - worker setted ?
+        * No - emails are waiting in the queue
+        * Yes - emails handled by workers. sent successful?
+            * Yes - mark job as finished.
- * no available provides - raise server error
+            * No - error due to client?
- * bad email request - raise client error for clients
+                * Yes - mark job as failed with client error.
- * email not sent due to provider issues - raise server error for clients, raise service provider error for backend users.
+                * No - mark job as failed with service error. raise server error.

-## If I had more time, I would have ...
+## If I had more time, I would have implemented...

 - **automatically check mail format**
 Now all the HTTP POST requests are submitted to the task queue and later